dhnesh12/markovs-on-Harry-Potter/README.md

 # Overview
-Very simply, this project demonstrates how to run Markov Chain on large corpus.
+simply, this project demonstrates how to run Markov Chain on large corpus.

 In this project, we accumulated All of Harry Potter Books and preprocess the corpus and finally ran Markov's.